 We are all going to die.
 (I know, I’m charming) My point is: since time is limited, don’t waste your moments worrying about the way a stranger may see you.
 I am most definitely guilty of this, but I’m working to change, because if we only have one life to live, why spend so much time trying to complement another person’s view?

 Actionable advice: Start a journal.
 Anytime you catch yourself stuck in a cycle of thoughts, take out your journal and write everything down.
 If you don’t have your journal, use a notes app.

 I started doing this last summer and it really helps.
 From personal experience, don’t revisit your thoughts.
 Just leave them be.
 It is definitely anxiety-inducing to read all the words that represent only a few seconds of thinking.

 9. Life Goes On

-Take this time to visualize how awesome it feels to give zero f*cks.
+Take this time to visualize how awesome it might feel to live without care.
+How fun.
+How free.

 Now make it your reality.